Lamampis/dotfiles/README.md

 # My xmonad and hyprland configuration
  My mostly yoinked dotfiles for my xmonad.
 This repo is mostly meant for me to store my configs for easy access but feel free to use them.
 I recently switched over to hyprland, it's a great window manager.
 My configs for both window managers are very similar.
+I only use hyprland nowadays, but my old configs for xmonad will still be available here.

 ### Prerequisites: